 Other factories were run much more efficiently and were clean and had new machinery, capable of producing performance sportswear, the issue clearly wasn’t the infrastructure but instead the skill base and general knowledge of how to construct garments using specialist sportswear materials.

-Calibration of machines, threads and stitch methods used were all wrong which resulted with garments that simply fell apart after a couple of wears or washes.
+Calibration of machines, threads and stitch methods used were all wrong which resulted in garments that simply fell apart after a couple of wears or washes.
 Many of the garments they produced snapped their seams as the treads didn’t stretch with the material which cause the seams to burst when you put them on for the first time.

 This same issue is also prevalent in seam sealing factories that produce waterproof garments.
-The seam sealers need to be calibrated at the start of every new production and should be checked throughout the day to make sure the correct settings are consistent, and the seam tape is actually bonding correctly to the waterproof membrane or coating.
+The seam sealers need to be calibrated at the start of every new product and should be checked throughout the day to make sure the correct settings are consistent, and the seam tape is actually bonding correctly to the waterproof membrane or coating.
 This is usually done by testing garment seams every couple of hours by the use of a hydrostatic head tester that tries to force water through the seams under pressure.
 We have visited “Waterproof” factories that don’t have a hydrostatic head tester, or it’s broken.
 How on earth are they going to know if the sealing tape will actually adhere longer than a couple of weeks.

 At Blue Associates Sportswear, we only work with factories we have worked with for many years and specialise in producing quality sportswear.
 We don’t source cheap.
 We source value for money.